ForceUniverse/dart-forcemvc/readme.md

 #### Authentication ####

-You can now add the annotation @Authentication() to a controller class.
+You can now add the annotation @Authentication to a controller class.
+This will make it necessary to for a user to authenticate before accessing these resources.

 An authentication in force is following a strategy.
 You can set a strategy by extending the class SecurityStrategy.